Loan promissory notes

 Electronic promissory note option

-- You can complete and electronically sign the MPN on Pipeline from the “Outstanding Requirements” page after you have accepted your loan offer.
+- You can complete and electronically sign the MPN on Academica from the “Outstanding Requirements” page after you have accepted your loan offer.

 - If you did not include your driver's license information on your FAFSA, you will not be able to sign electronically and must complete a paper promissory note.